 - ⅓ cup all-purpose flour, spoon & leveled

-- ⅓ cup coconut sugar or light brown sugar
+- ⅓ cup coconut sugar, or light brown sugar

-- ½ tsp ground cinnamon
+- ½ teaspoon ground cinnamon

-- 5 Tbsp cold unsalted butter, cubed
+- 5 tablespoon cold unsalted butter, cubed

 - Optional Topping: fresh berries, maple syrup and/or powdered sugar for topping